paulkarpenko/us-code-ui/uscode/title-24-hospitals-and-asylums/chapter-004-saint-elizabeths-hospital.md

 (1) While on the retention list or the District or Federal agency reemployment priority list, the system implementation plan shall provide to Hospital employees a right-of-first-refusal to District employment in positions for which such employees may qualify, (A) created under the system implementation plan in the comprehensive District mental health system, (B) available under the Department of Human Services of the District, and (C) available at the District of Columbia General Hospital.

 (2) In accordance with Federal regulations, the Secretary shall establish retention registers of Hospital employees and provide such retention registers to the District government.
-Employment in positions identified in the system implementation plan under subsection (b) of this section shall be offered to Hospital employees by the District government according to each such employee’s relative standing on the retention registers.
+Employment in positions identified in the system implementation plan under subsection (b) shall be offered to Hospital employees by the District government according to each such employee’s relative standing on the retention registers.

 (3) Employee appeals concerning the retention registers established by the Secretary shall be in accordance with Federal regulations.